EBIBioSamples/read_docs/docs/update/curation/curate-sample.rst

 User requirements
 -----------------

-I want to improve the quality of metadata for a sample in BioSamples, but I’m not the owner of the sample.
+I want to improve the quality of metadata for a sample in BioSamples, but I am not the owner of the sample.

 Requirements
 ------------

 You need a Webin submission account to proceed with this recipe.
-Please refer to our Authentication Guide for more information.
+Please refer to our `Authentication Guide <../../authentication.html>`_ for more information.

 Steps
 -----

-1. **Get the JSON Web Token from the Webin Authentication Service**
+1. **Get the JSON Web Token from the `Webin Authentication Service <https://www.ebi.ac.uk/ena/submit/webin/auth/swagger-ui/index.html>`_ **

    Start by obtaining your Webin authentication JWT to use in your application.
-Please refer to our Authentication Guide for details.
+Please refer to our `Authentication Guide <../../authentication.html>`_ for details.

 2. **Produce a BioSamples curation object in JSON format**

-   To update a field in a sample without being the sample owner, create a BioSamples curation object.
+   To update a field in a sample if you are not the sample owner, create a BioSamples curation object.
 Populate the `attributesPre` field with the current value and the `attributesPost` field with the new value.
 See :ref:`Submit curation object` for an example POST request.

 Example sample (simplified):